 When I was a kid I suddenly wanted to go to school wearing a red cape.
-“People don’t go to school wearing a cape, Tito…” I didn’t care.
+“People don’t go to school wearing a cape, Tito…”, my mom tried to argue.
+I didn’t care.

 Getting a haircut was always a stressful process (I still haven’t figured out why), so when I was ten I decided I would let my hair grow – and for the next two years I didn’t get it cut.
 On multiple occasions I was mistaken for a girl.
 Then I got tired of the long hair but I didn’t wanna lose it all, so I left a little wisp at the back of my head at full length and cut the rest of it short.
 That was a call for jokes from all sides.
 I still didn’t care.

 My mom constantly complained about how under-dressed I was, or how old my clothes were/looked.
 This was a recurring comment until I moved out.
 I never really took it as criticism, but as an observation.

 All these examples involve engagement from my parents and I’m grateful they didn’t force me into anything – even the things they didn’t agree, like dressing nicely.
 Thank you!
 This intro is running a bit long, so let’s get to the point.
 There is a common thread between all these stories and the title of this post.